 - API lifecycle, policy, and community governance

 Additionally, to provide a scalable, high performance, shared infrastructure service, the API management environment should exhibit a flexible, enterprise-scale solutions architecture.

 An API management platform must interface and integrate into your solutions architecture.
 The DevOps and API consumer learning curve must be low.
 A flexible API management platform will adjust to your project’s solution architecture requirements for scaling, identity management, security, development lifecycle, and API branding.
 Evaluate API management platforms by their ability to

 Applying your organization’s corporate brand to the API portal will help make your API initiative stand out from the crowd and enhance your company’s brand image.
 Evaluate if the API platform’s user experience is pluggable, extensible, and themable.
 Determine if the platform delivers an intuitive development experience for API creators, publishers, and consumers.
 Understand how your existing DevOps and governance practices can be applied to API management activities.
 Key evaluation categories include

 - Intuitive development experience

 - DevOps friendly

 While many teams start API management platform adoption with a single API portal reaching out to a single developer community, presenting a single brand, or connecting with a distribution channel, efficiently scaling API across multiple communities or channels requires embedded support for multi-tenancy.
-Multi-tenancy includes tenant branding, tenant administration, and tenant specific API storefronts.
-For more information on the value of multi-tenant, shared container platforms, read the white paper.
+Multi-tenancy includes tenant branding, tenant administration, and tenant specific API storefronts..
 Evaluate platform cost versus reach by analyzing

 - Platform multi-tenancy support